-I made use of my donut pan again!
+I made use of my doughnut pan again!
 Yay!
-This time, the batter came out to be more than just the 6 that the pan has room for so I might have made them very full when putting the batter in… in turn, the outcome was a donut on one end but a muffin top, kind of, on the other end.
+This time, the batter came out to be more than just the 6 that the pan has room for so I might have made them very full when putting the batter in… in turn, the outcome was a doughnut on one end but a muffin top, kind of, on the other end.
 Haha, who cares, it’s fun.
+These Apple Doughnuts are full of protein and SO amazing!
+Not only are these doughtnuts vegan, low fat and have no sugar added (doughnuts with not sugar?!
+That’s right!)
 The flavor was delicious and my dad loved these!
 He asked me why I didn’t bring more home when I went to visit them on Sunday.
 He said he could have eaten a whole bunch and more.. as long as he had milk (I don’t know what his obsession is with eating pastries or baked goods with milk.
 It’s like, he must have milk with it.
 Strange man haha).

 This recipe was adapted from Meatless Monday.

 Nutritional Stats per 1/7th of recipe (1 donut): 110 calories, 2g fat, 15g carbs, 2.2g sugar, 8g protein.

 Questions for you:

 - Have you ever made doughnuts?

 - What’s your favorite doughnut flavor?

 Let me know in the comments below!

 Also check out my Baked Pumpkin Protein Donuts with Carob Chips!

 If you’re still in an Apple mood, check out my Apple Pie Parfaits - healthy and easy!